The Ladybank Recreational Route – a circular tour of the Howe of Fife

 The Kingdom Cycle Route goes off to the right, shortly after the railway bridge, continue along the road into Dunshalt and follow the road around to the right, following the link route, which connects the Kingdom to the North Sea Cycle Route.
 The road at the far end of the village sports two cycle lanes a very generous gesture, (though it would have been better appreciated on the stretch of the A912 from Strathmiglo towards Falkland).
 Follow the road all the way to a T-junction outside Falkland.
 Straight ahead is Falkland Palace, which started out as a hunting lodge for the Stuart Kings and Queens.

 Turn left and follow the cycle lane into Falkland.
-I do not have space to describe this town properly, a town so steeped in history that you need waders to walk around the place!
 If you wish to see the town, turn first right.
 Continue through the town and turn left just after the primary school onto the B936 heading for Freuchie.

 Turn left into Rumdewan Road and follow this road past the primary school to a T-junction.
 At the T-junction turn left – almost straight on.)
 Otherwise, turn left and continue along this road all the way into Ladybank, passing under the railway bridge and turning right at the T-junction will bring you back to the starting point at the station.